- The laptop charging but not turning on issue can be caused by a faulty CMOS battery.

 A residual power is an electrical charge stored in almost every electric device.
 Once you turn off your device, even without the power source, it’ll store some electric charge.

 Occasionally, some parasitic capacitance in the transistors might ‘trick’ the device and block the battery charge.

 This common troubleshooting step for various devices might help you resolve the problem.
 Here’s how to do it:

 - Unplug the DC power cord from the laptop.

 - Press and hold the Power button for a while.
 It’s a common delusion that needs holding for 30 seconds or so.
 One second is quite fine.

 - Connect the DC power cord, but don’t insert the battery.

 - Power on your PC and look for changes.

 - If you’ve succeeded, turn off the computer again, unplug the power cord, and reinsert the battery.

-On the other hand, if you’re unable to start your PC even though the LED lights inform you that the battery is charging or it’s already fully charged, we advise you take the matters to professionals.
-These are common laptop issues and the repair rates are not high if we presume that motherboard is fully functional.
+On the other hand, if you cannot start your PC even though the LED lights inform you that the battery is charging or it’s already fully charged, we advise you to take the matter to professionals.

 We’re always there for questions, suggestions, or possible alternative solutions.
 Make sure to post those in the comments section below.